nephio-experimental/tko/README.md

 This PoC is a complete rewrite of the Nephio core.
 It comprises three controllers that can run independently or be embedded into a control plane, such as a Kubernetes management cluster.

-Included backends are for [PostgreSQL](https://www.postgresql.org/) and [Spanner](https://cloud.google.com/spanner).
+Included are backends for [PostgreSQL](https://www.postgresql.org/) and [Spanner](https://cloud.google.com/spanner).
 Both provide scalability, resiliency, and atomic updates via transactions.
 (Note: Spanner backend is work-in-progress.)

-It is entirely possible to create a backend based on git (a.k.a.
-"GitOps").
-Such an implementation may be suitable for storing templates, but is probably not a good idea for sites and deployments, which are expected to number in the millions in production environments.
+A git backend is also possible (a.k.a.
+"GitOps"), but though such an implementation may be suitable for storing templates, but is probably not a good idea for storing sites and deployments, which are expected to number in the millions in real-world telco environments.

-The TKO API can be accessed in three flavors:
+The TKO API is exposed in three flavors:

 1) [gRPC](https://grpc.io/), which is widely supported, including in loadbalancers (see [Envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_protocols/grpc)) and thus service meshes.
 TKO makes good use of gRPC streaming directly from the backend to the clients, allowing scalable access to extremely large result sets.
 2) KRM via a Kubernetes aggregated API.
-When running in a Kubernetes management cluster, it may be preferrable for controllers and operators to use KRM instead of gRPC.
+When running in a Kubernetes management cluster, it may be preferrable for controllers to use KRM instead of gRPC, though the latter is still readily available inside Kubernetes.
 Note that this KRM API is *not* implemented as CRs and is *not* stored in Kubernetes's etcd.
 Rather, it's a direct KRM facade over the TKO backend.
-There are scalability concerns compared to gRPC that will be investigated.
-Also note that the meta-scheduler may create other KRM in the management cluster, e.g. to interact with a Kubernetes-native infrastructure manager, which may be implemented as CRs.
-Again, there are scalability concerns for such a use case.
+Also note that the meta-scheduler may create other KRM in the management cluster, e.g. to interact with a Kubernetes-native infrastructure manager, which may be implemented as CRs, leading to scalability concerns.
 3) A simple JSON-over-HTTP API for web browser applications, such as GUIs.

 Ways in which TKO differs from Nephio: